krishaamer/green-filter-research/research/literature/fintech.md

 Econometrics is the science and art of measuring the economy.
 There has been ongoing work to create improved metrics such as the the Sustainable Development Goals (SDGs), Human Development Index (HDI), Genuine Progress Indicator (GPI), Green GDP, Inclusive Wealth Index, and others (Anielski, 2001; Bleys and Whitby, 2015; Kovacic and Giampietro, 2015).

-The original creator of the Gross Domestic Product (GDP) metric in 1934 Simon Kuznets said: “The welfare of a nation can scarcely be inferred from a measurement of national income as defined by GDP…Goals for ‘more’ growth should specify of what and for what” (United States.
+The creator of the Gross Domestic Product (GDP) metric in 1934 Simon Kuznets said: “The welfare of a nation can scarcely be inferred from a measurement of national income as defined by GDP…Goals for ‘more’ growth should specify of what and for what” (United States.
 Bureau of Foreign and Domestic Commerce, Seventy-Third Congress and Kuznets, Simon, 1934).
 GDP was the culmination of previous work by many authors, beginning with William Petty in the 17th century Rockoff (2020).
-This long journey underlines how any metric about a complex system such as the economy is a work in progress.
+This long journey underlines how a metric about a complex system such as the economy is continuous work in progress.

-Wellbeing Economy Alliance countries (New Zealand, Iceland, Finland, Scotland, Wales) as well as the EU and Canada, are looking for better metrics (Ellsmoor, 2019; David Suzuki Foundation, 2021; CEPR, 2022; Scottish Government, 2022; Wellbeing Economy Alliance, 2022).
+There are those looking for new metrics.
+One of the first innovators, already in 1972, was Buthan, with the *Gross National Happiness Index (GNH)*, which in turn inspired the UN, decades later, in 2012, to create the International Wellbeing and Happiness Conference and the International Happiness Day(Ribeiro and Lemos Marinho, 2017; Kamei et al., 2021).
+The Wellbeing Economy Alliance (WEAll) countries (New Zealand, Iceland, Finland, Scotland, Wales) as well as the EU and Canada, started the coalition in 2018 (Ellsmoor, 2019; David Suzuki Foundation, 2021; CEPR, 2022; Scottish Government, 2022; Wellbeing Economy Alliance, 2022).
+The World Bank talks about the comprehensive GDD+ metrics in its Changing the Wealth of Nations report (World Bank, 2021).
+Giacalone, Mattera and Nissi (2022) looks at wellbeing of Italian communities and proposes a new composite index.

--   Buthan was the first to invent Gross National Happines
+The award-winning economist Mariana Mazzucato argues in Gupta (2020) we have to include more into how we value unpaid labor, relating to the social (S in ESG) (Mazzucato, 2018).

+New economic thinkers are asking how can economic growth and sustainability be compatible.
+Some even ask if *economic growth* itself is the wrong goal?
+(Diduch, 2020).
+Degrowth is the most famous contender in that branch of economics.

--   We should measure wellbeing in addition to GDP!!
-We need resiliency dashboards, to to visualize metrics beyond GDP and they are an integral part of country reports (GreensEFA, 2023).
-Doughnut (donut) economics (more below) “We need a dashboard of indicators” - TED (2018).
+We should measure wellbeing in addition to GDP and the metric should including resiliency dashboards, to to visualize metrics beyond GDP and they are an integral part of country reports (GreensEFA, 2023).
+Similarly, the doughnut (donut) economics (more below) model calls for a “dashboard of indicators” (TED, 2018).

--   Giacalone, Mattera and Nissi (2022) looks at wellbeing of Italian communities and proposes a new composite index.

--   World Bank Changing the Wealth of Nations, comprehensive GDD+ metrics World Bank (2021)

--   New economic thinkers are asking how can economic growth and sustainability be compatible.
-Some ask if economic growth itself is the wrong goal?
-Diduch (2020).

 -   Trucost and TEEB for Business Coalition (2023) finds the value of unpriced externalities which are not included in the GDP is 7.3 trillion USD per year.

--   The award-winning economist Mariana Mazzucato argues in Gupta (2020) we have to include more into how we value unpaid labor, relating to the social (S in ESG).
-Mazzucato (2018)

 -   The Progress Principle is a term coined by Teresa Amabile and Steven Kramer, says people like to see the number go up.
 Amabile and Kramer (2011)